Proteus (moon): Shape

-The shape of Proteus is close to a sphere with a radius of about 210 km, although deviations from the spherical shape are large—up to 20 km; scientists believe it is about as large as a body of its density can be without being pulled into a perfect spherical shape by its own gravity.
-Proteus is slightly elongated in the direction of Neptune, although its overall shape is closer to an irregular polyhedron than to a triaxial ellipsoid.
-The surface of Proteus shows several flat or slightly concave facets measuring from 150 to 200 km in diameter.
-They are probably degraded impact craters.
+Proteus is approximately spherical, with a mean radius of about 210 km, although its shape deviates from a true sphere by as much as 20 km.
+It is thought to be close to the maximum size a body of its density can attain without its gravity pulling it into hydrostatic equilibrium.
+Proteus is slightly elongated toward Neptune, but its overall shape more closely resembles an irregular polyhedron than a triaxial ellipsoid.
+Its surface includes several flat or slightly concave facets measuring 150 to 200 km across, which are thought to be degraded impact craters.